Divers find 5 bodies during search of superyacht wreckage after it sank off Sicily, 1 still missing

 Fifteen people escaped in a lifeboat and were rescued by a nearby sailboat.
 One body was recovered Monday — that of the ship’s chef, Recaldo Thomas, of Antigua.

 Thomas was born in Canada, according to his cousin David Isaac, but would visit his parents’ homeland of Antigua as a child, moving permanently to the tiny eastern Caribbean island in his early 20s.
-Italian officials previously listed Antigua as the nationality of someone on board.
+Italian officials previously listed Antigua and Canada as the nationality of people on board.

 The fate of six missing passengers had driven the search effort, including British tech magnate Mike Lynch, his 18-year-old daughter and associates who had successfully defended him in a recent U.S. federal fraud trial.